braze-inc/braze-docs/_docs/_hidden/private_betas/phone_number_capture.md

 #### Invalid phone numbers

-If your users input a phone number that includes any unaccepted special characters, they will see a generic error and will not be able to submit the form.
-The error message text cannot be customized.
+If your users input a phone number that includes any unaccepted special characters, they will see a generic error indicator that is not customizable and will not be able to submit the form.
 You can view the error behavior in the **Preview & Test** tab and on your test device.
 Refer to this article to learn [how Braze formats phone numbers][2].

 ### Step 3: Add disclaimer language